 I am an assistant professor of sociology at New York University.
 I received my PhD from the University of California, Berkeley, in 2019.

-I am also currently collecting qualitative and quantitative data on the use of involuntary treatment in California.
-My report, “Absent Authority“, analyzes California’s conservatorship continuum.
-I have prepared a brief (with Neil Gong) based on this research and published op-eds in the Street Sheet and SF Chronicle.
-I’ve also been analyzing 567 newspaper articles about to examine shifting representations of the Lanterman-Petris-Short Act.
+I have shared my academic work through a variety of venues.
+I have prepared a brief (with Neil Gong) based on my research on involuntary treatment and published op-eds in the Street Sheet, Washington Post, Sacramento Bee, and SF Chronicle.
 Finally, I’m involved in the DemoWatch project studying police-protester interactions in the Occupy movement, through Goodly Labs.